 - Actions of the SCC requiring a vote will be conducted according to parliamentary procedures.
 A voting member must make a motion, another will second the motion and following discussion, the council will vote.
-In votes that are too close to call through a verbal vote, and roll-call vote will be taken.
+In votes that are not unanimous, a roll-call vote will be taken.

 - Officers will be elected by the SCC at the September meeting each school year.
 The current Chair will serve through the summer months, assist the Principal with SCC elections, conduct the September meeting and assist the new leadership in the transition even if they no longer have a student at Midvale Elementary.
 Leadership positions include:

 - Principal: Works with the Chair to create and post meeting agendas and provides support information for the duties of the SCC.
 The principal is responsible to see that the council members receive annual training about their responsibilities.

 - Chair: Conduct the meetings, with the Principal create and post the meeting agendas, and other duties as outlined in Canyons District Policy and Statute.
 The Chair must be a parent of a student at Midvale Elementary.